cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 `parse_json(string)`

-Parses a string as a JSON object, which can then be used in further transformation.
-Note that if the passed value is not a string, it will simply be returned as-is.
+Parse a string as a JSON object, which can be used in further transformations.
+If the passed value isn't a string, it's returned as-is.

 **Code example**
 ```